pythonanywhere/help_pages/articles/KindsOfDatabases.md

 There are three databases built in to PythonAnywhere:

-* MySQL, which is available for every user
-* SQLite, which is also available for everyone, but runs a bit slowly on our system -- we recommend you only use it for testing or for scripts that don't do a lot of processing.
+* SQLite, which is available for everyone.
+As it relies on the file system, it runs a bit slower on the cloud -- we don't recommend it as a production database.
+* [MySQL](/pages/UsingMySQL), which is available on all paid accounts and [free accounts created before 2026-01-15](/pages/FreeAccountsFeatures).
 * [Postgres](/pages/Postgres) in available in paid plans only, as an add-on.

-We're considering adding built-in support for MongoDB and Redis in the future -- if you're interested in it (or something else entirely), let us know!

 ### Connecting to external databases